 What is Highline College's ranking?

-Highline College ranks among the top 20% of community college in Washington for: Least expensive tuition and Diversity in US community colleges.
+Highline College ranks among the top 20% of community college in Washington for: Least expensive tuition, Diversity in US community colleges and Average community college minority breakdown.

 Recent Articles